apify/apify-docs/content/docs/tutorials/process_data_using_python.md

 In the page that opens, you can see your newly created actor.
 In the **Settings** tab, you can give it a name (e.g. `bbc-weather-parser`) and further customize its settings.
 We'll skip customizing the settings for now, the defaults should be fine.
 In the **Source** tab, you can see the files that are at the heart of the actor.
 There are several of them, but only two are important for us now, `main.py` and `requirements.txt`.

 First, we'll start with the `requirements.txt` file.
-It's purpose is to list all the third-party packages that your actor will use.
+Its purpose is to list all the third-party packages that your actor will use.
 We will be using the `pandas` package for parsing the downloaded weather data, and the `matplotlib` package for visualizing it.
 We don't particularly care about the specific versions of these packages, so we just list them in the file:

 ```python
 # Add your dependencies here.